ChaelCodes/MeetAnotherDay/README.md

 [Ruby on Rails](https://guides.rubyonrails.org/) | A web application framework built using Ruby that manages interfacing with the database, and responding to web requests
 [Postgres](https://www.postgresql.org/docs/13/index.html) | 13 | Database for storing events, users, and all other data

+# Contributing
+Feel free to contirubte PRs, Issues, Documentation, or in any other way to this repo.
+The UI stack has not been formalized yet.
+So it is deliberately brutalist.

 # Dev Environment Setup
 This application has a development environment that supports Docker.